jforday12/ColourMazeBot/README.md

 	}

-Finally the timed_forward function does a similar role as the fullspeedAhead but runs for a specified ammount of time.
+The timed_forward function does a similar role as the fullspeedAhead but runs for a specified ammount of time.
 This is used when returning home to travel forward after a specified ammount of time until a turn is required.

+Similar to the reverseOneBlock function we have a Forwardhalfblock function and a ForwardOneBlock function.
+The Forwardhalfblock is used once we our clear value readings have risen above the ambient level and thus to ensure we align ourselves perpendicular to the wall and remove any ambient light we take an extra half block step forward to ensure maximum enclosure.
+This is in case our clear value readings rise above the threshold not exactly at the wall.

+The ForwardOneBlock function is used when doing the reverse of each yellow and pink as we now need to move forward instead of backwards.

+#Reverse movment

+In handeling reverse movement as stated in the memory function most colours can be handled by executing their complementary colours.
+However, for reverse Yellow and reverse Pink this is not possible.
+Thus two new move functions our created that do the opposite of these cards as shown below:

+	void ReverseYellow(struct DC_motor *mL,struct DC_motor *mR){
+	    reverseDetect(&motorL, &motorR);
+	    turnRight45(&motorL, &motorR);
+	    turnRight45(&motorL, &motorR);
+	    ForwardOneBlock(&motorL, &motorR);
+	    reverseDetect(&motorL, &motorR);
+	    turnRight45(&motorL, &motorR);
+	    turnRight45(&motorL, &motorR);
+	    turnRight45(&motorL, &motorR);
+	    turnRight45(&motorL, &motorR);
+	}
+	void ReversePink(struct DC_motor *mL,struct DC_motor *mR){
+	    reverseDetect(&motorL, &motorR);
+	    turnLeft45(&motorL, &motorR);
+	    turnLeft45(&motorL, &motorR);
+	    ForwardOneBlock(&motorL, &motorR);
+	    reverseDetect(&motorL, &motorR);
+	    turnLeft45(&motorL, &motorR);
+	    turnLeft45(&motorL, &motorR);
+	    turnLeft45(&motorL, &motorR);
+	    turnLeft45(&motorL, &motorR);
+	}

 ## Distinction of colours